 Microblading is a semi-permanent solution for people who want to perfect their eyebrows without needing daily maintenance.
 It is typically done by drawing small, hair-like strokes onto the skin to fill in sparse areas and improve the shape of the brows.
 Why would someone want to speed up the fading of microblading?
 This can be helpful if you want to correct or modify your brow result over time.

 Depending on the individual’s skin, results typically last between one and three years, so speeding up fading could be beneficial if you wish to adjust the color or shape sooner than that time frame allows.
-In most cases, artists suggest to people wait at least six months before considering any touch-up session.
+In most cases, artists suggest that people wait at least six months before considering any touch-up session.
 This time allows your body and existing pigment to settle in and heal properly.

 How Does Fade Microblading at Home?

 Microblading is a semi-permanent tattooing process that can give a natural-looking definition to your eyebrows.
 It tends to last for about one to three years, but the fading process is a gradual one so there are ways you can prolong its life.
 In order to do this, you should avoid direct sunlight and tanning, and use an oil-free sunscreen.